Case No: 63521

 Forensic Specialist: Daniel Connelly | Prepared by: Daniel Connelly

-Multiple homicides occurring within the same room approximately 5 to 10 minutes apart from one another.
+Multiple homicides occurring within the same room, approximately 5 to 10 minutes apart from one another.
 No murder weapon other than the broken bedpost was found at the scene.
-The blood spatter is consistent with the positioning of the victims' bodies indicating that the bodies were not moved or tampered with and rested in the natural location in which they were at the time of death.
+The blood spatter is consistent with the positioning of the victims' bodies, indicating that they were not moved or tampered with and rested in the original location in which they were at the time of death.

-The first victim, white male 32 years of age, 6' 2" tall weighing 220 lbs. suffered blunt force trauma to the left temporal, occipital, and parietal portions of the skull.
-The wounds were consistent with the shape and size of the broken bed post which was determined the murder weapon.
+The first victim, white male 32 years of age, 6' 2" tall weighing 220 pounds, suffered blunt force trauma to the left temporal, occipital, and parietal portions of the skull.
+The wounds were consistent with the shape and size of the broken bedpost identified as the murder weapon.
 The bedpost was also used to pin the body off the floor 2' 4''.
-The broken bedpost pierced the body of the victim and then embedded itself into the wall behind the victim some 8 inches in depth.
-The force it would take to achieve this would rarely be found in a human being, it is possible that an extremely strong individual could accomplish this but highly unlikely.
-The positioning of the body on the wall and the trajectory of the bedpost through the body suggests that the perpetrator was over 9 feet tall.
-It is the opinion of this department that it is not at all possible under any circumstance for a boy of 8 to accomplish this.
-In fact, it would not be possible for most full-grown men to accomplish this.
+The broken bedpost pierced the victim's body and then embedded itself into the wall behind the victim some 8 inches in depth.
+The force it would take to achieve this would rarely be found in a human being.
+It is possible that an extremely powerful individual could accomplish this but highly unlikely.
+The positioning of the body and the bedpost's trajectory suggests that the perpetrator was over 9 feet tall.
+It is the opinion of this department that it is not possible under any circumstance for a boy of 8 to accomplish this.
+It would not be possible for most full-grown men to achieve this as well.

-The second victim, white male 35 years of age, 5' 10", 190 lbs. suffered a removal of the throat in a section 4 inches in height and 4 inches deep, removing the esophagus and skin from the portion of exposed neckline between the chest and chin.
+The second victim, white male 35 years of age, 5' 10", ' 190 pounds, suffered trauma to the throat.
+A section 4 inches in height and 4 inches deep, removing the esophagus and skin from the exposed neckline between the chest and chin, is identified as the killing blow.
 The victim would have died from blood loss and choking on said blood.
-The arm of the victim was also severely broken at the elbow as if it had been twisted around several times.
-The pattern of the neck wound suggests that the portion removed was done so with a hand consisting of 5 digits and would have been taken at one time, as if someone had grabbed the victim by the throat and pulled it out in one motion.
+The arm of the victim was severely broken at the elbow.
+As if it had been twisted around several times.
+The neck wound pattern suggests that the portion removed was done so with a hand consisting of 5 digits and would have been taken at one time as if someone had grabbed the victim by the throat and pulled it out in one motion.
 Again, the strength it would take to accomplish either of these injuries would be extreme and could not be committed by a child.

 There was nothing in the room to indicate that any tool or other methods were implemented in these injuries.
-Nothing in the room indicates that any other person was in the room beside Mrs. Mick, Mr. Mick, Toby Mick and Officer Watts.
-DNA from all of these persons existed at the scene but there was no other DNA evidence found to indicate a fifth person in the room.
-The windows were also shut and locked from the inside when the room was investigated.
-No finger prints beside those mentioned were in the room.
+Nothing in the room suggests that any other person was present beside Mrs. Mick, Mr. Mick, Toby Mick, and Officer Watts.
+DNA from all of these persons existed at the scene, but there was no other DNA evidence found to indicate a fifth person in the room.
+The windows were also shut and locked from the inside when the scene was investigated.
+No fingerprints besides those mentioned were found.
 It is the opinion of this department that there was no fifth party in the room.